SaimukundR/Cucumber7BDDProject2/README.md

 ## Install Dependencies: Navigate to the project folder and install Maven dependencies:

 - **mvn clean install**: Continuous integration server.
--**mvn test**: Running Tests: Run the Cucumber tests with Maven -**mvn verify**: Generate Cucumber Reports: After running the tests, the reports can be generated for better visibiliy
+- **mvn test**: Running Tests: Run the Cucumber tests with Maven
+- **mvn verify**: Generate Cucumber Reports: After running the tests, the reports can be generated for better visibiliy

 ## Key Features of Cucumber BDD
--**Gherkin Syntax**: Write scenarios in a human-readable language to define behavior.
+- **Gherkin Syntax**: Write scenarios in a human-readable language to define behavior.
--**Feature Files**: Scenarios are grouped in .feature files.
+- **Feature Files**: Scenarios are grouped in .feature files.
--**Step Definitions**: Java methods are linked to steps defined in the Gherkin scenarios.
+- **Step Definitions**: Java methods are linked to steps defined in the Gherkin scenarios.
--**Hooks**: Setup and teardown processes can be handled via @Before and @After hooks.
+- **Hooks**: Setup and teardown processes can be handled via @Before and @After hooks.

 ## gherkin
 - Feature: Login Functionality